musoniusr/DhammaratoDhamma/_posts/2024-04-17-lighten-your-load-max-m-1-with-callum-04-17-24-K3pKFtdnwD0.md

 Here we go.
 That's okay.
 Good job.
 Well done.
 Yeah, yeah.

 Okay.
-The other thing in my mind there, Damarado, is if I then become attached to only having a long breath.
+The other thing in my mind there, Dhammarato, is if I then become attached to only having a long breath.
 Is that an issue that my practice only works if I have a long breath that I can focus on?
 Actually, we can talk about it like this, that I've had students who come in and say, oh, I get so tired.
 Oh, yeah, I get tired when I'm doing the long breath.

 That means that they actually are attached to it.
 That's why they're getting tired.
 Remember that the long breath is to be relaxed and people get attached to it.
 And then it's a work.
 They're supposed to do it rather than happily coming back when they've forgotten about it.